aiime/unique-file-extractor/README.md

 # Unique File Extractor

 A C# console application for extracting all unique files from a folder.
-Requires file format of required files.
-Compares files by their names and size.
-If they are equal, then it considers that the files are the same.
+It compares files by their hashes or byte-by-byte.

+You can configurate this application with the config.txt file.
+Valid values for the "comparison_type" field are "hashes" and "bytes".
+Valid values for the "file_format_specified" field are "yes" and "no".